 who can apply

 Eligible grantees include municipalities, counties, and Title 32 special park and recreation districts that receive Conservation Trust Fund monies from the Department of Local Affairs.
-Those eligible entities may sponsor projects on behalf of entities that are not eligible for GOCO funding such as school districts, non-profit organizations, etc.
+These eligible entities may also sponsor projects on behalf of entities that are not eligible for GOCO funding such as school districts, non-profit organizations, etc.

 how to apply